Advancing Aspect-Based Sentiment Analysis through Deep Learning Models: Experiments

 \subsection{Experimental Setup}

-In the experiments, we initialize the word embedding layer using a pre-trained GloVe vectors \cite{pennington2014glove} with a dimensionality of 300.
+We initialize the word embedding layer using a pre-trained GloVe vectors \cite{pennington2014glove} with a dimensionality of 300.
 The hidden layer of the Bi-LSTM also has a dimensionality of 300.
 The Bi-GCN of SentiSys contains 3 layers with parameters initialized using a uniform distribution.
 The optimizer is Adam \cite{zhang2018improved}, which has a learning rate of 0.001.
-We use $\mathit{L_{2}}$ regularization with a batch size of 32.
-The training process is up to 100 epochs.
+We use $\mathit{L_{2}}$ regularization with a batch size of 32 for up to 100 epochs.